-I've spent the past several years in the world of web development, working with clients of varying sizes on dozens of different platforms & technologies across the stack.
-I'm comfortable with pretty much anything written in code, but primarily specialize in crafting bespoke and intriguing client-facing interactions.
-Having been academically trained in graphic design and digital media production, I have the rare combination of being design-aware as well as understanding, in depth, how to implement design for the web in an architecturally sound manner.
+I've spent the past decade in the world of web development, working with companies of varying sizes on dozens of different platforms & technologies.
+I'm comfortable working across the stack, but primarily specialize in crafting novel and intriguing user-facing interactions and have developed the ability of being design-aware while possessing a deep understanding of how to implement design for the web in an architecturally sound manner.

-Currently, I'm working on a bunch of websites you've probably heard of, but I'm always open to chatting with new and interesting people about what they're up to, so please don't hesitate to get in touch :)
+I'm currently looking for my next role, and always open to chatting with new and interesting people about what they're up to, so please don't hesitate to get in touch :)

-I'm currently part of the team that works on Kinja, the software that enables 85-100 million active users a month to experience some of the internet's favorite sites like Gizmodo, Lifehacker, Kotaku, Jalopnik, The Root, Jezebel, Deadspin(ಠ_ಠ), and The Onion.
+My most recent role was working on Kinja, the software that enables 85-100 million active users a month to experience some of the internet's favorite sites like Gizmodo, Lifehacker, Kotaku, Jalopnik, The Root, Jezebel, Deadspin, and The Onion.

 One of the areas that I've spent some time contributing to has been on the "Featured Post" template, which is used by our editorial staff to distinguish certain articles (primarily long-form or investigative content) from regular posts that appear on the sites.
 I've been responsible for building features that give authors the ability to:

 Some examples of the Featured Post Template in action:

 This post cataloging all the best Cyber Monday deals on The Inventory, a long-form article detailing racial discrimination in youth lacrosse on Deadspin, and a piece of sponsored content chronicling the late-night adventure of nurse who moonlights as a photographer by G/O Media Studios.